How to Talk to Your Family About CBD

-With 35 states having legalized recreational or medical marijuana and states like Louisiana embracing hemp-derived THC, many people have questions about the legality, nature, and availability of cannabis.
 It’s high time you talk to your family about cannabis.
 Here are six questions your family may ask about it — with answers even your know-it-all uncle can’t refute.

 1. Isn’t cannabis illegal?

 While decades of misinformation and bad politics polluted our society’s views on cannabis, it was, for the longest time, breaking the law to buy, sell, or consume cannabis in any form.
-Increasingly, though, research has debunked all the anti-cannabis propaganda and confirmed its ability to treat problems ranging from nausea to anxiety to seizures.
-And the word has gotten out about these findings.
-Eventually, policymakers started to realize how counterproductive it is to simply outlaw the long-maligned plant.
+This period of illegality has colored many people’s view on the plant — specifically in older generations.

 2. What is the difference between hemp and marijuana?

 Hemp and marijuana are both forms of cannabis.
 They contain many of the same cannabinoids, terpenes, and other beneficial compounds.
 The main difference is their Delta-9 THC content.
+Hemp, by definition, contains less than 0.3% Delta-9 THC, which means that it’s federally legal.
+Marijuana contains more than 0.3% Delta-9 THC, which means that it’s federally illegal.

 3. What is CBD?